nodelike/portfolio/blogs/posts/entropy.md

 The most prevalent philosophy of modern age is existentialism.
 Existentialism is simply put: Life is fundamentally meaningless but as an individual human being, you create your own meaning in this universe.
 Even though I disagree that life is not fundamentally meaningless, I think there is a bigger game that is being played in this universe, but nonetheless, existentialism is the current best we got for modern age theological beliefs.

-Considering death as fundamental and an important priori in our understanding of the universe, it really comes down to the question how do you want to die?
-As an existentialist myself.
-I see meaning and purpose not as a destination but as a search.
+Considering death as fundamental and an important priori in our understanding of the universe, it really comes down to the question what is "your" meaning of life?
+What is "your" purpose in the universe?

+I have always loved art.
+Especially the art of storytelling.
+I have <a href="https://tvtime.com/r/30nXp" target="_blank">watched a lot</a> of TV Shows, Anime and Movies.
+One of the reasons I think storytelling captivates the human mind besides music is because of the nature of complexities invloved in wrtiting a captivating story that mirrors the real world.
+Whenever I'm engaged in a storytelling artform, I am completely immersed in those worlds with the characters and the plot.
+I have <a href="https://www.instagram.com/p/Bu1cFIBnQjF/" target="_blank">learned with them, fought with them, loved with them, cried with them, laughed with them, grieved with them.</a>

 ---